GoogleCloudPlatform/functions-framework-python/README.md

  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
 ```

+(You can also use `functions-framework-python` if you potentially have multiple
+language frameworks installed).

 Send requests to this function using `curl` from another terminal window:

 ```sh